What you need to know

 Our thanks go to Steve and Tina Richard of T&S immigration Services Ltd for their help with the visa information.

 Which Work Visa Do I Need?

-If you are considering applying for a US work visa, you have two options to choose from.
-These are an O Visa and a P Visa.
-Find out more about the two types of visas and the application process.
+If you are considering applying for a US work visa, you have three options to choose from.
+These are an O, P and Visa.
+Find out more about the three types of visas and the application process.